jundalisay/pantryhub/content/en/news/fairtax-hackatax-2019.md

 Our proposal is called Social fairtax which is a double-entry taxation system that we derived from our barter system.

-> Update Dec 9, 2021: Fairtax became Pointtax which is under Pantry Govern

 {{<youtube ZE7LrTVmfaw>}}